Andrey Klemm: Career

 In October 2021 Klemm performed again with the Paris Opera dancing the role of Le Marquis de la Mole in Le Rouge et le Noir of Pierre Lacotte.

-Klemm has created many ballet class dvds as well as Youtube ballet classes, some of his classes are streamed on Worldballetclass.
+Klemm has created many ballet class dvds as well as Youtube ballet classes, some of his classes are streamed on World ballet class.

 Throughout the course of the COVID pandemic Klemm produced 12 live workshops streamed online for students in many different countries.
-In 2020 his ”Le cours d’apres” class was filmed on the Passerelle Leopold Sedar-Senghor bridge in Paris with Etoiles of Paris Opera, Hugo Marchand and Paul Marque and premiere danseuse Sylvia Saint-Martin, accompanying on the piano is Louis Lancien also from the Paris Opera.
+In 2020 his ”Le cours d’après” class was filmed on the Passerelle Leopold Sedar-Senghor bridge in Paris with Etoiles of Paris Opera, Hugo Marchand and Paul Marque and premiere danseuse Sylvia Saint-Martin, accompanying on the piano is Louis Lancien also from the Paris Opera.

 During the pandemic, Klemm also created classes online for the Royal Ballet of London which were recorded by The Royal Ballet and used exclusively for their dancers.

 In August 2021 Klemm also created and taught classes for Le Grand Stage a classical dance workshop in Paris which he has continued and has brought to many cities in Europe and also Japan and China.
-Klemm has also taught masterclasses for Staatsballet Berlin, LesBallets de Montecarlo, Monaco, Ballet Russo Barcelona and Stage de danse Mansle and Athens Ballet school and has been a guest ballet teacher for The Royal Opera as well as La Scala di Milano, he continues as a ballet professor at The Paris Opera Ballet.
+Klemm has also taught masterclasses for Staatsballet Berlin, Les Ballets de Monte-Carlo, Ballet Russo Barcelona and Stage de danse Mansle and Athens Ballet school and has been a Guest Ballet teacher for The Royal Opera as well as La Scala di Milano, he continues as a ballet professor at The Paris Opera Ballet.

 For the past several years Klemm has been part of the Paris Opera's "Tous à l'opéra!" program.

-Repertoire: includes the ballets of Marius Petipa, Lev Ivanov, Natalia Kasatkina, Vladimir Vassiliev, Pierre Lacotte, Valerie Panov, Vamos, George Balanchine, Bejart, Rudolf Nureyev, Roland Petit, Kenneth McMillan, Alberto Alonso, Patrice Bart, William Forsythe, Vladimir Vassilyov, Vladimir Malachov, John Neumeier, and Mats Ek.
+Repertoire: includes the ballets of Marius Petipa, Lev Ivanov, Natalia Kasatkina, Vladimir Vassiliev, Pierre Lacotte, Valerie Panov, Vamos, George Balanchine, Maurice Bejart, Rudolf Nureyev, Roland Petit, Kenneth McMillan, Alberto Alonso, Patrice Bart, William Forsythe, Vladimir Vassilyov, Vladimir Malachov, John Neumeier, and Mats Ek.